MUCollective/mucollective.github.io/README.md

 * `_posts`: This folder provides information for papers.
 You need to add a new `*.md` file when you want to add a paper.
 * `assets`: This folder provides the actual thumbnails and PDFs.

-☞ You need to prepare the followings:
+`[for everyone]` To add a paper, you need to prepare the followings:

 * __a unique ID__: say `awesome-paper` and it is published in `yyyy`.
 This ID is used everywhere to grab information for rendering the website.
 * __a `.md` file__ (see below) that will be uploaded to `_posts` : you __must__ name it `yyyy-mm-dd-awesome-paper.md` The month and date aren't important.
 You can use any values.